-- 3.1 The BSET programme has clear PEOs (PEO1, PEO2, PEO3) setting the attributes of the programme graduates.
-The PILOs (a-k) are mapped to the PEOs as illustrated in the submitted SER and are broken into a number of Performance Indicators (PIs) for which a rubric is provided to assess the students achievement on a 4-level scale.
-Students' achievement of these outcomes is assessed using rubrics that are quantitatively measured, and students' surveys and feedback from the PIAC, which provide qualitative measures of the outcomes achievement levels.
+- 3.1 The BSEE programme has clear PEOs (PEO1, PEO2, PEO3) setting the attributes of the programme graduates.
+These are mapped to the University Intended learning outcomes, which identify the general attributes of a graduates of the UOB.
+The PILOs (a-k) are mapped to the PEOs as illustrated in the submitted SER and are broken into a number of Performance Indicators (PIs) for which a rubric is provided to assess the students' achievement on a 4-level scale.
+Students' achievement of these outcomes is assessed using direct quantitative measures, in addition to students' surveys and feedback from the PIAC, which provide qualitative measures of the outcomes achievement levels.
 It was evident from the discussions with the faculty during the site visit that the current system has gone through a number of development stages and is subject to continuous discussions and revisions.
 As per the continuous improvement process, action plans are developed and implemented on a programme and course level to further ensure that programme graduates attain the learning outcomes stated.
 The Panel appreciates that graduate attributes are clearly stated in terms of PEOs and PILOs and that there is a system, which is subject to continuous evaluation and review, utilised to evaluate the level of graduate achievement.
-Notwithstanding the above, the Panel noted that the Senior Design Project course (EENG490) is not used as a course to assess students' outcome achievement and advises the College to rectify this. - 3.2 There is a formal benchmarking policy at the university level that stipulates the benchmarking principles and procedures to be used and clearly states the responsibilities of the QAAC, VP academics, college's Dean and the department Chairperson in the process.
+Notwithstanding the above, the Panel noted that the Senior Design Project course (EENG490) is not used as a course to assess students' outcome achievement, and advises the College to rectify this. - 3.2 There is a formal benchmarking policy at the university level that stipulates the benchmarking principles and procedures to be used and clearly states the responsibilities of the QAAC, VP academics, college's Dean and the department Chairperson in the process.
 The SER states that the College of Engineering has elected ABET as its primary benchmarking reference point where the accreditation process was utilised to determine and verify the equivalence of the programme regionally and internationally and the process has resulted in the programme receiving ABET accreditation twice; in 2010-2011 and 2014-2015.
 The Panel was not provided with any other evidence on benchmarking the programme with similar programmes offered locally regionally and internationally.
 While the Panel acknowledges the decision to make the internationally accepted benchmark its primary reference point and recognises this resulting in the programme receiving ABET accreditation, the Panel notes that the benchmarking process mainly comprised a comparison of subject contents, ILOs and credit levels.
 It did not include admission requirements, progression rates, academic standards, teaching and learning strategies.
-The Panel recommends that the College should benchmark the BSET programme with similar programmes offered locally, regionally and internationally and expand its benchmarking activities to include all aspects of the programme and its outcomes.
+The Panel recommends that the College should benchmark the BSEE programme with similar programmes offered locally, regionally and internationally and expand its benchmarking activities to include all aspects of the programme and its outcomes.